Get insider access

 3. Best Budget Portable Blender

 It makes a decently smooth blend with difficult ingredients like leafy greens.
 However, you may need to use a spatula to scrape the jar partway through blending, which makes it less convenient to use compared with the previous picks.
 Its advertised battery life of about five minutes is the shortest on the list.
-It's also not as quiet as the Ninja but still doesn't make much noise for a blender, so using it to blend a smoothie for lunch at the office or make a post-workout shake at the gym won't be that disruptive.
+It isn't as quiet as the Ninja but still doesn't make much noise for a blender, so using it to blend a smoothie for lunch at the office or make a post-workout shake at the gym won't be that disruptive.

 See our review